Leopard Rock Estate Hoedspruit has only 44 stands on a 720 ha Estate near Hoedspruit with total traversing on 1000 ha. Realistic priced stands.

 Leopard Rock Estate Hoedspruit is ideally situated for entrance in to the Kruger Park through either the Orpen or Phalaborwa Gates.

 The towns of Phalaborwa and Hoedspruti both offer all amenities and are within a 30 minute drive from Leopard Rock.
-The quaint towns of Sabie, Graslop and Pilgrims Rest are easily accessible for a day’s outing.
+The quaint towns of Sabie, Graskop and Pilgrims Rest are easily accessible for a day’s outing.